Home

-Welcome to Bwindi Guide, A guide to Bwindi Impenetrable Forest National Park in South West Uganda with lots of information on Where to Go, What to Do, Gorilla Trekking, Safari Planning & More.
-Find things to see and do, where to stay and travel tips to help you plan a safari to Bwindi Forest National Park, Uganda.
+Welcome to Bwindi Guide, a guide to Bwindi Impenetrable Forest National Park in South West Uganda with lots of information on Where to Go, What to Do, Gorilla Trekking, Safari Planning & More.
+Find things to see and do, where to stay and travel tips to help you plan a gorilla safari to Bwindi Forest National Park, Uganda.

 Looking to traveling to Bwindi Impenetrable National Park?
 Get a sneak peek of all the best things to see and do in Bwindi Forest, when to go, where to stay and travel resources to help you plan a charming journey to this great home to the endangered mountain gorillas.